inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 the traffic in this scenario (as opposed to the :ned:`XMac` and :ned:`LMac` results.)
 The best performing value for :par:`slotDuration` is 50ms.
-Note that the lowest :par:`slotDuration` values up until 120ms yield approximatelly the same results (around 400 packets), with the 50ms value performing marginally better.
+Note that the lowest :par:`slotDuration` values up until 120ms yield approximately the same results (around 400 packets), with the 50ms value performing marginally better.
 Choosing the higher :par:`slotDuration` value would result in about the same performance but lower power consumption, but we are optimizing for the number of packets here.